oneapi-src/oneDPL/documentation/library_guide/extension_api.rst

   The ``transform_iterator`` is an iterator defined over another iterator whose dereferenced value is the result of a function applied to the corresponding element of the original iterator.
 Both the type of the original iterator and the unary function applied during dereference operations are required template parameters of the ``transform_iterator`` class.
-The constructor of the ``transform_iterator`` receives both the original iterator and an instance of the unary transform operation as well.
+There are three ways to call the constructor of the ``transform_iterator`` class:
+    1) Call it without arguments, in this way it calls the default constructors of the base iterator class and the unary functor class.
+    2) Call it passing a base iterator as the argument, in this way the constructor calls default constructor of the unary functor class.
+    3) Call it passing two arguments: a base iterator and a unary functor.

   To simplify the construction of the iterator ``oneapi::dpl::make_transform_iterator`` is provided.
 The function receives the original iterator and transform operation instance as arguments, and constructs the